fab2s/ebam/index.md

 ## Rule 9: Innovation is found beyond fear

-> Put your fears to good use for once, go through them !
+> Put your doubts to good use for once, go through them !

 ## Rule 10: Innovation does not fit into any ticket

 > We have a user story for that.
-You know, the same user that does not even exist because we are creating a market
+You know, the same user that does not even exist because we are creating something new

 ## Rule 11: Innovation is imagination